Advantages of Biofuels

-About the Social and Economic benefits of Bio-based FuelsBiofuel encompasses a range of fuels that can be produced from any renewable biological resources, such as plant material.
-Renewable sources of biofuel include biomass and agricultural products such as: rapeseed, soy, tallow, sugar cane, corn, palm oil, waste vegetable oil (WVO) and used vegetable oil (UVO).
-Generally speaking, these first-generation biofuels are most commonly used for transport, home heating, power generation from stationary engines, and for cooking.
+Biofuels are fuels that can be produced from any renewable biological resources, such as plant material.
+Renewable sources of biofuel include a broad range of biomass and agricultural products.
+These include rapeseed, soy, tallow, sugar cane, corn, palm oil, waste vegetable oil (WVO), and used vegetable oil (UVO).
+Generally speaking, these first-generation biofuels are most commonly used for transportation, home heating, and power generation from stationary engines.

 Reducing Dependence on Fossil Fuels

 Producing biofuels lessens the dependence on traditional fossil fuels and improves diversity of fuel supply.
-Sustainable biofuels is an attractive alternative to fossil fuels because their production is not limited to locations where fossil fuels can be drilled, enabling a more diverse geographic supply.
+Sustainable biofuel is an attractive alternative to fossil fuel because its production is not limited to locations where fossil fuels can be drilled, enabling a more diverse geographic supply.

 Additional Benefits